WTHI-TV: History

 In October 2012, the station relocated its operations to a new facility located one block west of its original studios, at 800 Ohio Street in downtown Terre Haute; the original studio building, which was also shared with former sister stations WWVR (105.5 FM) (which, along with WTHI-FM, remains owned by Emmis Communications), was demolished in December 2012 to accommodate parking for a new office building being constructed nearby.
 The move completely separated WTHI-TV from WTHI-FM, which had moved into the new office building that August.

 On March 21, 2014, Media General announced that it would merge with LIN Media in a $1.6 billion deal.
 The merger was completed on December 19.

 Shortly thereafter, after an aborted merger plan with Meredith Corporation, Media General announced on January 27, 2016, that it was being acquired by Nexstar Broadcasting Group with the new company named "Nexstar Media Group".
 As Nexstar already owns WTWO (and operates Mission Broadcasting-owned WAWV-TV) and since the Terre Haute market is too small to allow duopolies in any case, in order to comply with FCC ownership rules as well as planned changes to rules regarding same-market television stations which would prohibit future joint sales agreements, the company was required to sell either WTWO or WTHI to another company.
 On March 4, 2016, Nexstar and Mission declared their intentions to keep WTWO/WAWV and sell WTHI to another company; on June 13, 2016, it announced that WTHI and four other stations would be acquired by Heartland Media, through its USA Television MidAmerica Holdings joint venture with MSouth Equity Partners, for $115 million.
 The deal was consummated upon the approval of Nexstar's merger with Media General on January 17.

 On October 1, 2019, Allen Media Broadcasting, a subsidiary of Los Angeles–based Entertainment Studios, owned by Byron Allen, agreed to purchase 11 stations from Heartland, including WTHI-TV, for $290 million.
 The sale of the Heartland stations was approved by the FCC on November 22, 2019, and it was completed on February 11, 2020.

 On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WTHI).
-On August 8, 2025, it was announced that AMG would sell 12 of its stations, including WTHI, to Gray Media for $171 million; this would mark Gray's entry into the Terre Haute market.
+On August 8, 2025, it was announced that AMG would sell 12 of its stations, including WTHI, to Gray Media for $171 million.
+The sale of WTHI was completed on March 27, 2026, marking Gray's entry into the Terre Haute market.